Materials-Consortia/OPTIMADE/optimade.rst

 Ranged Properties
 -----------------

-- **Description**: Ranged properties support slicing, so the client can request that only some of the values need to be returned.
+Ranged properties support slicing, so the client can request that only some of the values need to be returned.
-  Likewise, the server can use paging to return the property in multiple parts.
+Likewise, the server can also use slicing to reduce the size of the response and return the property in multiple parts.
-  This can be useful for properties that are so large that it can be inconvenient to return them in a single response.
+This can be useful for entries/properties that are so large that it can be inconvenient to return them in a single response.
 If an entry is too large to be returned in a single response a link is provided, as described in `JSON Response Schema: Common Fields`_ under the `links.next` field, from which the remainder of the requested data can be retrieved.
-  Ranged properties also provide a method to correlate the values of two ranged properties via a :property:`range_ids`.
+Multiple ranged properties in the same entry can either be controlled by separate independent ranges or be "correlated" in the sense of having the same range.
 The metadata is returned by default, the data is only returned when specifically requested via the :query-param:`ranged property` query parameter as described under `Entry Listing URL Query Parameters`_.

-- **Type**: dictionary with keys:

-  - :property:`serialization_format`: string (REQUIRED)
-  - :property:`values`: List of any data type (OPTIONAL)
-  - :property:`nvalues`: integer (OPTIONAL)
-  - :property:`range_ids`: list of strings (OPTIONAL)
-  - :property:`n_dim`: integer (REQUIRED)
-  - :property:`dim_size`: list of integers (REQUIRED)
-  - :property:`offset_linear`: float (OPTIONAL)
-  - :property:`step_size_linear`: list of floats (OPTIONAL)
-  - :property:`offset_regular`: list of integers (OPTIONAL)
-  - :property:`step_size_regular`: list of integers (OPTIONAL)
-  - :property:`indexes`: list of lists of integers (OPTIONAL)
+When a client does not use query parameters to select a range for the ranged property, the server returns a dictionary with metadata about the ranged property with the following format:

 - **Requirements/Conventions**: